DevMountain/node-drills/README.md

 Use express sessions to save data to the session using a `POST` endpoint and access that saved data using a `GET` endpoint.

 ### App 8 - Middleware
-- Create a top-level middleware function that is used on every request (keyword `USEd`).
+- Create a top-level middleware function that is used on every request (keyword `USE`).
 This function can be as simple as logging something to the console.
   - Create two endpoints to test that your middleware function runs on every request and that the endpoints work properly.

-- Create a middleware function to restrict `POST` access to an array to logged in users.
+### App 9 - Middleware 2
+- Create a middleware function that checks to see if there is a current user logged in (see the `login` endpoint to see what happens when someone logs in).
+If there is no user logged in, end the function.
+If there is a user, return next.
+- Apply that middleware to all routes dealing with `admin` things.

-### App 9 - The Whole Shebang
+### App 10 - The Whole Shebang
 If you have time, create a whole front to back app that uses and Angular front end rather than Postman.